cnshing/gqole/README.md

 # gqole
 Glassdoor Quality Of Life Extension (gqole)

-A chrome extension designed that modifys the Glassdoor browsing experience to increase productivity for job searching
+A chrome extension improving the Glassdoor browsing experience for productive job searching